Young-ook/terraform-aws-eks/examples/complete/README.md

 $ terraform apply -var-file=default.tfvars
 ```

-After then you will see the created EKS cluster and node groups and IAM role.
-For more information about configuration of service account mapping for IAM role in Kubernetes, please check out the [IAM Role for Service Accounts](https://github.com/Young-ook/terraform-aws-eks/tree/main/modules/iam-role-for-serviceaccount/README.md)
+After then you will see the created EKS cluster and node groups.
+For more information about configuration of service account mapping for IAM role in Kubernetes, please check out the [IRSA](https://github.com/Young-ook/terraform-aws-eks/tree/main/modules/iam-role-for-serviceaccount/)

 ## Clean up
 Run terraform: